spinler/phosphor-state-manager/redundant-bmc/README.md

 heartbeat to start, assuming the BMC is present.
 After that it will determine its role.

+If the BMCs happen to get to determining the role at the same time, the BMC that was previously passive will wait for the other BMC to determine its role first to lessen the likelihood of a role switch or each them each thinking they should be active.
+One example is when BMC 0 was forced to passive before but isn't anymore and so would default to active based on its position, and BMC 1 was active last time and would default to just restoring its role.
+Letting BMC 1 go first in this case would ensure BMC 0 remains passive.

 ## Role Determination Rules

 The current rules for role determination are: